Search our knowledge base

 Xpell Module

-Xpell module uses as a component that wraps an external engine, for example a module which is responsible on the User Interface in a web application will wrap the UI framework (HTML & Javascript in this case) and will create XObjects related to the UI elements like labels, text fields, views and more UI components.
+Xpell module uses to handle specific activities (modularity) and it helps to wrap external engines, for example a module which is responsible on the User Interface in a web application will wrap the UI framework (HTML & Javascript in this case) and will create XObjects related to the UI elements like labels, text fields, views and more UI components.

 The following diagram defines the Xpell base module that uses as a parent object for every Xpell module: